Tong-Chen/tong-chen.github.com/_posts/2011-05-28-bash-tips-record.md

 {% endhighlight %}

-55. bash中把行倒叙 tac， 把列倒叙 rev
+55.bash中把行倒叙 tac， 把列倒叙 rev

 {% highlight bash %}
 cat files | tac # the lines will be reversed cat files | rev # the columns will be reversed
 {% endhighlight %}

-56. Bash function
+56.Bash function

 {% highlight bash %}
 #assume this function is saved in file `func.sh`
 function test {